lucasvmx/Thunderbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It was designed to help small business to have an automatic response system for whatsapp
+It was developed for personal use.
+It can also be adapted so that small businesses can have a simple, automated and low-cost response system.

 ### Built With